How To Apply

 Annual Service Fee

 Custodial parents may be charged a service fee once a year.
-The fee applies only when all these conditions are met:
+The fee is $35 and applies only when all these conditions are met:

 - The custodial parent has never received assistance through the Temporary Assistance for Needy Families program (TANF).